jomala/bevy_skybox/README.md

 [Bevy](https://docs.rs/bevy) now provides a Skybox component that can be attached to cameras to provide a background in all directions: see [examples/3d/skybox.rs](https://github.com/bevyengine/bevy/blob/main/examples/3d/skybox.rs).
 What this crate provides is a simple bit of image processing to turn the sort of skybox "net" image that you find on the internet into one suitable for the Bevy Skybox.
 It is therefore designed primarily for fast prototyping.

-This crate assumes that the input image is of the same format as the examples given in the `assets` folder: a net of six squares in the same shape as these examples.
-It also assumes that you only need one skybox at any given time, but that you might want to apply it to multiple cameras.
+This crate assumes that the input image is of the same format as the examples given in the `assets` folder: a PNG image of a net of six squares in the same shape as these examples.
+It also assumes that you only need one skybox at any given time.

 ## Usage

 The usage is documented in the module comment at the top of `src/lib.rs`.

 To demonstrate this, `examples\board_flyover.rs` puts a skybox around a flat "board".
-Key/mouse camera movement is provided by `bevy_fly_camera`.
+Key/mouse camera movement is provided by `bevy_flycam`.

 ![Board Flyover example](docs/board_flyover.png)